-In this case, someone else is doing the writing — but that doesn't mean you're off the hook.
+Letters of Recommendation- In this case, someone else is doing the writing — but that doesn't mean you're off the hook.
 Your letters of recommendation are opportunities to present glowing, third-party endorsements.
 With proper planning, they're a foolproof boost to your application.
 First, remember that what you're asking for is a statement about your professional character and your ability to succeed; you should approach the task in a manner that's reflective of those assets.
 For example, as a safeguard and a courtesy, give your recommenders plenty of advanced notice.
 You don't want to be hounding work supervisors or professors at the last minute.

 Choose recommenders who know you well — ideally, these will also be people who are good communicators.
 Do not request a recommendation via email.
 Unless you've already tried visiting the person directly or reaching him on the phone, an email request gives the impression that your time is more valuable and/or you're not entirely invested in the end product.
 Try to ensure consistency in the content.
 You won't necessarily be able to dictate what recommenders say about you, but you can supply them with some relevant bullets that will keep them on-track.
 Lastly, don't forget to send a thank you note.
 It's good form to recognize a favor, not to mention a cardinal rule in networking.

-Depending on the school, you may or may not be able to choose the time and location of the interview.
+Interview- Depending on the school, you may or may not be able to choose the time and location of the interview.
 Either way, you'll definitely be able to control your preparedness.
 Practice answering some of the commonly asked interview questions with friends and family — for example, why are you pursuing your MBA now?
 Why did you choose the schools you did?
 Be prepared to describe your strengths and weaknesses, and supply examples that back up your claims.

 Cost- As you're planning for the GMAT, don't forget to plan for the fee.
 The current cost of the test is $250, which makes this one appointment you won't want to sleep through.
 There are penalty fees charged for rescheduling or canceling your test slot more than 7 days ahead of time.
 If you need to cancel or reschedule less than 7 days ahead of test time, you'll forfeit the entire amount.